Craft Shows, Art Festivals, & Bazaars — What’s the Difference?

-You have to decide the best way to display them.
+Then you have to decide the best way to display what you take along.
 Will you use simple acrylic displays?
 Or will your product require a unique display you create yourself?

 There are craft shows, art festivals, and bazaars.
 There are juried shows, art shows, flea markets, and so much more.
 The titles are nearly endless.
 And it may seem like they’re all the same…